 Ata Adjei is a young boy of 14 years old who lost his father at 5 years old.
 Instead of attending school, he has been selling ice cream in the market and sleeping on the streets of Nsawam, Ghana.
-The Youth Advocates Ghana organization helps children like Ata, as well as other children who are young victims of domestic violence, sexual abuse and homelessness, to return to school to get the education they need to pull themselves out of severe poverty, and to become positive, influential members of their communities.
+The Youth Advocates Ghana organization helps children like Ata, as well as other children who are young victims of domestic violence, sexual abuse and homelessness, so that they may return to school to get the education that they need to pull themselves out of poverty and become more positive and influential members of their communities.
 (Photo: Ata Adjei, age 14, in Nsawam, Ghana)*

 .(Photo: Teacher Mantey Junior High, Eastern Ghana Region)* (Photo: School classroom inside Teacher Mantey, Eastern Ghana Region)*

 With as little as the cost of your lunch today, you could sponsor one of these children.
 Your entire donation will be used to purchase textbooks, uniforms and other educational supplies that they cannot afford, as the YAG staff is fully volunteered.

 * Your donation of $25 could buy a child's school supplies that they need for proper instruction.